Diagnosing and Treating the Flu in Children

 Your normally overactive four-year-old doesn’t seem quite himself over the past two hours.
 He has had a runny nose and a bit of a cough.
 He then begins to complain of a headache and sore throat.
-Next, his body aches all over and he insists on laying down.
+Next, his body aches all over, and he insists on laying down.
 You take his temperature, which reads 103.5!
 His cough gets worse and he starts vomiting.
 The most common bug out there that can cause such a plethora of symptoms – is the FLU.
 The flu is a virus (called influenza).
 It is therefore not treatable with antibiotics.
+Follow our guide for diagnosing and treating the flu in children

 Twelve Symptoms Of The Flu

-The flu will usually cause three or more (or all) of the following symptoms:
+The flu in children will usually cause three or more (or all) of the following symptoms:

 - High fever, chills